ellarnoble/RM-2-Programming-Assignment/README.md

 - Model 1: 76.22% (90 epochs)
 - Model 2: 82.54% (24 epochs)

-AUC scores were generated using the test sets for both models:
+AUC scores were generated using the test set for both models:
 - Model 1: 0.8457
 - Model 2: 0.9093